 The test is taken at the beginning of September when your child enters Year 6.

-PLEASE NOTE: Kent will be adopting additional tests for entry starting in September 2015 called the Shepway Test which take place at the Grammar Schools.
+PLEASE NOTE: Kent has adopted additional tests for entry called the Shepway Test which takes place at the Grammar Schools.

 When results are sent out to parents, they will simply confirm whether the child has passed the Kent tests or not.
 Further details will be supplied to the primary school, who will confirm the exact scores in a letter to parents.